vipul2802/o365hq.com/content/services/Office 365 Proof of Concept Pilot.md

 2. Creating user accounts and setting the primary (reply-to) address
 3. Setting up email forwarding at your current provider and testing mail flow
-4. Reviewing the features of Office 365
+4. Reviewing the features of Microsoft 365
-5. Reviewing Office 365 ROI vs. existing software
+5. Reviewing Microsoft 365 ROI vs. existing software

 ### Client responsibilities